A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Where To Stay In Limeni Village

-The range of accommodation in Limeni is small but high quality.
-You can also rent many private villas to stay in total luxury without sharing your space with anyone else!
+The range of accommodation in Limeni is small but high-quality.
+You can also rent many private villas for total luxury, without sharing your space with anyone else!

 However, to give you some ideas, let’s take a look at luxury, mid-range, and budget options.